Transient hydrodynamic phonon transport in two-dimensional disk geometry: Results and Discussions

 The underlying physical mechanisms are discussed below.
 In the ballistic regime, phonons transport with rare scattering so that

-where $\delta t >0$ is the arbitrary time increment.
+where $\delta t >0$ is an arbitrary time increment.
 The phonon distribution function inside the thermal system is totally controlled by the boundary conditions or the phonon distribution function at $t=t_h$.
-Therefore, the local temperature cannot be smaller than the environment temperature based on Eq.~\eqref{eq:T}.
+Note that the local temperature is a sum total of all phonon distribution functions with different directions (Eq.(S18)), so that it is not smaller than the environment temperature.
 When the phonon N- or R- process scattering increases, the phonon transport can be approximately described by a hyperbolic heat conduction equation~\cite{PhysRevX.10.011019,beardo_observation_2021,cepellotti_phonon_2015,zhang_transient_2021,shang_heat_2020},

 where $c_1$, $c_2$, $c_3$ are coefficients.
-When the N-process dominates, the heat wave term in Eq.~\eqref{eq:wavehyperbolic} plays an important role on heat conduction~\cite{PhysRevX.10.011019,shang_heat_2020,cepellotti_phonon_2015}.
-As reported in our previous paper~\cite{zhang_transient_2021}, as long as the heat conduction in thermal systems could be described by a hyperbolic equation and the wave term dominates, the temperature could fluctuate around the environment temperature within suitable initial and boundary conditions.
+When the N-process dominates, the heat wave term in Eq.~\eqref{eq:wavehyperbolic} plays an important role on the transient heat conduction~\cite{PhysRevX.10.011019,shang_heat_2020,cepellotti_phonon_2015}.
+As long as the heat conduction in thermal systems could be described by a hyperbolic equation and the wave term dominates, the temperature could fluctuate around the environment temperature within suitable initial and boundary conditions~\cite{zhang_transient_2021}.
 That's a feature of the wave equation.
 It is not limited by the system size, dimensions and materials properties.
-When the R-process increases, the diffusion term dominates heat conduction so that the temperature fluctuation disappears.
+When the R-process increases, the diffusion term dominates heat conduction and the temperature fluctuation disappears.

 In a word, the negative dimensionless temperature $(T_{probe}-T_0)/(T_h -T_0 ) $ could appear in two-dimensional materials.
-More importantly, different from the heat wave which can appear in both ballistic and hydrodynamic regimes~\cite{heatwaves_2022chuang,PhysRevB.104.245424,beardo_observation_2021}, this phenomenon could only appear in the phonon hydrodynamic regime, which is similar to what we have reported in three-dimensional materials~\cite{zhang_transient_2021}.
-Therefore, this phenomenon could be a unique macroscopic signature for the hydrodynamic phonon transport.
+More importantly, different from the heat wave which can appear in both the ballistic and hydrodynamic regimes~\cite{heatwaves_2022chuang,PhysRevB.104.245424,beardo_observation_2021}, this transient cooling phenomenon could only appear in the phonon hydrodynamic regime.
+Therefore, this transient cooling phenomenon could be a unique macroscopic signature of the hydrodynamic phonon transport.